-You can deploy Veeam backup agents and Veeam Availability Console management agents on remote computers using discovery rules.
+You can deploy Veeam backup agents and Veeam Availability Console management agents on client computers using discovery rules.
 This is the recommended installation method.
 It allows you to run discovery and initiate the installation procedure in the Veeam Availability Console portal.
-Thus, you can minimize manual operations with the managed computers, or usage of any 3rd party tools during the installation process.
+Thus, you can minimize manual operations with the client computers, or usage of any 3rd party tools during the installation process.

 How Installation with Discovery Rules is Performed